leejh11/riboseq_analysis/README.md

 Github_Pausing_Analysis.R<br/>
 This file contains codes to visualize sites that show age-dependent increase in pausing.

+Github_Disome_Analysis.R<br/>
+This file contains codes to identify potential disome forming sites specific in old condition.

+Github_tRNA_analysis.R<br/>
+This files contains codes for analyzing tRNA abundance and charging data.
+Please download processed data files (Anticodon_counts_raw.txt and CCAcounts.txt) from GEO.

 For pre-processing of sequencing data, please refer to https://github.com/kcstein/riboSeq_processing_annotation.
-The final output from above repository (.codon files) are used as input in this repository.
+The final output from above GEO repository (.codon files) are used as input for the codes.